AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

         >[!NOTE]
         >
-        > When adding topics to an existing translation project, the request fails with the following message if a sync operation for that project is still in progress: *A previous request for this project is still in progress.
+        > When attempting to start a new translation sync for a project while a previous sync for that project is still in progress, the request fails with the following message: *A previous request for this project is still in progress.
 Please wait a few minutes before trying again*.

     - If you select **Add to existing translation project**, this operation updates the existing asset entry in the project if the asset is already added and the related translation job state is in the *Draft* state.
         - If the destination language is not present in the project, a new project is created for the single-language translation project, and a new job is created for multi-language translation project.